 Throughout the years, blockchain has proved to be a truly disruptive solution that brings efficiency, speed, and simplicity to industries’ work and daily operations.
 While its applications and workflow are clear in finance, IT, and banking, blockchain technology has long passed these borders.
 This tech has found numerous use cases in agriculture, fine art, real estate, and even healthcare.

 Naturally, taking advantage of the blockchain structure seems lucrative.
 In this respect, making the right choice suggests understanding how to build a proper blockchain architecture.
 In this article, we’re going to cover designing a blockchain architecture, why its proper structure matters.
-Also, we’ll illustrate compelling use cases and share our experience on the subject.
+Also, we’ll illustrate compelling use cases and share our experience in the Web3 software development services.

 Blockchain Architecture Types